NBA Rookie of the Year 2024-25: Stephon Castle leads crowded pack

 The 2024 NBA Rookie of the Year race didn’t feature a lot of intrigue.
 While Chet Holmgren put up a strong fight, it was Victor Wembanyama’s trophy from the moment he arrived in the NBA as a generational talent.

-Now, as we look ahead to the 2024-25 season, we have a new list of candidates leading the way.
+Now, as we look into to the end of the 2024-25 season, we have a crowded list of candidates leading the way.
 Only this time, the No. 1 overall pick, Zaccharie Risacher, isn’t viewed as a frontrunner.

 Who’s the leader to win the Wilt Chamberlain Trophy in 2025?
 Here’s our list now that the 2024-25 NBA season is in full swing.